Bg

 IN THIS ARTICLE:

-At this age, we recommend striving for about 14.5 hours of total sleep over a 24-hour period [], aiming for 11 - 12 hours at night, and 2.5 - 3.5 hours during the day spread out over 3-4 naps.
-Remember, when it comes to baby sleep, there's no one-size-fits-all!
-The suggested hours are just a rough estimate, and it's always wise to keep an eye on your little one's mood and energy levels — after all, a well-rested baby is a happy baby!
+At this age, we recommend striving for about 14.5 hours of total sleep over a 24-hour period [].
+This typically looks like 11 - 12 hours at night, and 2.5 - 3.5 hours during the day spread out over 3 - 4 naps.
+Remember, when it comes to baby sleep, there's a range of normal and that’s expected !
+The suggested hours are just a rough estimate, and it's always wise to keep an eye on your little one's mood and energy levels too when you’re evaluating if they’re getting enough sleep.

-Babies taking 4 naps a day can usually stay awake for an average of 1.5 - 2.5 hours in between sleep periods.
-Once they’ve transitioned to 3 naps, we’d expect the wake times for a 5 month old to be a bit longer.
-Look for 2 - 3 hours of awake time in those cases.
-Of course, keep in mind there’s often a nap transition period, where your baby may take 3 naps one day and 4 naps the next.
-While it can be frustrating trying to plan out your day, this is temporary!
-Alternating between 3- and 4-nap days can allow your baby to remain well rested as they adjust to staying awake for longer periods.
+Babies who can stay awake for an average of 1.5 - 2.5 hours between sleep periods usually take 4 naps a day.
+In order to transition to 3 naps, the wake times for a 5 month old will need to be a bit longer.
+A baby will need to be able to comfortably stay awake for 2 - 3 hours of awake time to make a 3-nap schedule work.
+Keep in mind there’s often a nap transition period, though, where your baby may take 3 naps one day and 4 naps the next.
+While this can make it frustrating to plan your day, this is temporary!
+Alternating between 3- and 4-nap days can allow your baby to remain well rested as they adjust to staying awake longer.

 Average total sleep14.5 hours